 Furnish a wall manufactured by a company on the approved manufacturer’s list in Materials I.M.
-445.04.
+445.04 or 445.05.
 Ensure both the supplier of all substantial material components and the Wall Design Engineer have demonstrated experience in reinforced soil-reinforced SRWs for previous projects.

 a.
 Ensure the following:

-· Concrete segmental units and cap blocks comply with the requirements of ASTM C 1372, except with a minimum 28 day compressive strength of 5500 psi (40 MPa) for any one individual unit, and 6000 psi (41 MPa) for the average of three units.
+· Concrete segmental units and cap blocks comply with the requirements of ASTM C 1372, except with a minimum 28-day compressive strength of 5500 psi for any one individual unit, and 6000 psi for the average of three units.

-· The top surface of cap blocks are sloped 10:1 from front to back or from a crown at the center.
+· The top surface of cap blocks is sloped 10:1 from front to back or from a crown at the center.

 b.
 Ensure block sampling and testing comply with ASTM C 140.

-d.
-Ensure specimens meet weight (mass) loss limits for testing in water as required in ASTM C 1372 Section 5.2.1.
+e.
+Ensure specimens meet weight loss limits for testing in water as required in ASTM C 1372 Section 5.2.1.

-· The weight (mass) loss of each of five test specimens at the conclusion of 40 cycles does not exceed 1% of its initial weight (mass); or
+· The weight loss of each of five test specimens after 40 cycles does not exceed 1% of its initial weight; or

-· The weight (mass) loss of four out of five specimens at the conclusion of 50 cycles does not exceed 1.5% of its initial weight (mass).
+· The weight loss of four out of five specimens after 50 cycles does not exceed 1.5% of its initial weight.

-· The weight (mass) loss each of five test specimens exceeds 2% of its initial weight (mass), or
+· The weight loss each of five test specimens exceeds 2% of its initial weight, or

-· The weight (mass) loss of one of the five test specimens exceeds 2.5% of its initial weight (mass), or
+· The weight loss of one of the five test specimens exceeds 2.5% of its initial weight, or

 · The specimens have been tested for at least 100 cycles.